maciejskorski/enhanced-pll-trng/README.md

 ## Code

-The code can be run in many ways: [with Docker image](https://jupyter-docker-stacks.readthedocs.io/en/latest/)
+The code runs interactively under the customized [Docker Image of Jupyter](https://jupyter-docker-stacks.readthedocs.io/en/latest/).
+For convenience, the image provides the user with both data-science software for Python and R and the data.

+### Run Online with Docker

+For a single-click online access use  <a href="#">the Binder link at the top</a>.

-### Run with Docker Image Locally
+### Run Locally with Docker

 On a machine with Docker (local computer, virtual machine on cloud) run this image
 ```console